wpbones/WPKirk/README.md

-# WPKirk
+# WP Kirk

-WPKirk is a boilerplate plugin wiritten with [WP Bones](https://github.com/gfazioli/WPBones).
+WP Kirk is a boilerplate plugin wiritten by using [WP Bones](https://github.com/gfazioli/WPBones) Framework Library.
-You can use this repo as a boilerplate to create a plugin.
+You may start from here to create a WP Bones WordPress plugin.

 As you know, WordPress doesn't support composer.
 So, I have used a little trick to fix this issue.